ewalshe8/ba-media-company/README.md

 **Sample Output:** This graph also visualises the clicks occurrences well.
 It is difficult with it being such a small dataset to confirm any trends, but with larger datasets, positive and negative trends should be kept an eye on.

+- The same process will be repeated for the impressions variable as the previous two variables, with both a histogram and a freqpoly graph being created so as to see which displays the data with more clarity.